seed-labs/seed-labs/README.md

 it has now reached a point, where individual efforts can no longer meet the ever increasing needs from the world.
 There are many interesting things that we can do if we work together as a community.

-To bring together those who are interested in contributing to the SEED project and to the Cybersecurity education, Du open-sources the entire SEED project, which consists of several projects, including all the SEED lab descriptions and source code he and his team has been developing.
-This ```seed-labs``` Github organization is created as a home to host all the SEED projects.

 ## Vision